climber2002/automated-traffic-counter/README.md

 This solution made following assumptions:
 1. The timestamp of entries in the file is in an increasing order.
-2. When calculating the 1.5 hour period with least cars, it will calculate *exact* 1.5 hours.
-In the file if the contiguous lines span less than 1.5 hours, the program will ignore the lines.
+2. When calculating the 1.5 hour period with least cars, it will calculate ***exact*** 1.5 hours.
+In the file if the contiguous lines span less than 1.5 hours (for example the last line in the file `2016-12-09T00:00:00 4`), the program will ignore the lines.

 The program has a suite of auto tests using `scalatest`, run `sbt test` to run the full test suite.